Nymphes des bois: Musical setting

-Riddles and enigmas: discovering the hidden layers
+Alternative interpretations

+In 2024, an article by Marianne Hund, "Josquin's Nymphes des bois, uncovering the hidden layers" was published in the Tijdschrift van de Koninklijke Vereniging voor Nederlandse Muziekgeschiedenis.
+The below section presents Hund's alternative hypotheses regarding the work.

 It was common practice and a source of amusement for fourteenth and fifteenth-century musicians to solve the riddles and enigmatic remarks which composers often inserted in their music in order to test their intellectual and musical capacities.
 Medieval thought is multilayered and, being a child of his time, Josquin too made use of this idiom.
 The canon which accompanies the Tenor of Nymphes forms an example.
 It also might suggest that the parts initially handed out to Josquin's singers, were not equipped with indications about pitch, mensuration or accidentals whatsoever.
 Part of the fun would have been to test the singers' capacity to discover these hidden layers by themselves.
 For a well-trained singer familiar with Ockeghem's repertoire, a solid knowledge of musical theory and the canon accompanying the Tenor would have been sufficient to solve all technical problems.
 In the course of the sixteenth century musicians gradually lost the understanding of the hidden layers in music and poetry of the Middle Ages.
 This might explain Susato's considerable alterations of the text, which as it were 'neutralise' the enigmatic extra line of the poetry.
 For that reason Susato's textual adaptations don't have much to do with Josquin's initial concept and therefore were dismissed by Hund.

 The hidden layers mainly occur in Section I and are always connected with certain anomalies in music and text.